Skip to main content

 To link a branch of a base model to a branch of a work model:

-1. Select the base model.
+1. Select a base model.

-2. Execute task Link base model link.
+2. Execute the task Link base model link.

 note